constellation-daq/Constellation/python/constellation/satellites/LeCroy/README.md

 This satellite uses the [LeCrunch3](https://github.com/nminafra/LeCrunch3) library by [Nicola Minafra](https://github.com/nminafra), based on [LeCrunch2](https://github.com/BenLand100/LeCrunch2) and LeCrunch, to control and fetch each channel waveform from a LeCroy `Waverunner` scope.
-Using a TCP connection to the scope's `Waverunner` software, it provides a simplified method to start a single- or sequenced-waveform acquisition and transmits it _via_ the [CDTP](https://constellation.pages.desy.de/protocols/cdtp.html) to Constellation receivers.
+Using a TCP connection to the scope's `Waverunner` software, it provides a simplified method to start a single- or sequenced-waveform acquisition and transmits it through the [CDTP](https://constellation.pages.desy.de/protocols/cdtp.html) to Constellation receivers.

 ## Requirements

-The LeCroy satellite requires the `[LeCrunch3]` Python module, which can either be installed [from sources](https://github.com/nminafra/LeCrunch3) or using [the version packaged on Pypi](https://pypi.org/project/LeCrunch3/):
+This satellite requires the `[LeCrunch3]` Python module, which can either be installed [from sources](https://github.com/nminafra/LeCrunch3) or using [the version packaged on Pypi](https://pypi.org/project/LeCrunch3/):

 ::::{tab-set}